- What is the Graduated Licensing Scheme?

 2. Does the 6 months suspension count towards the P2 minimum two year licence?

 No, periods of suspension do not count toward the minimum two year P2 licence.
 If a P2 driver commits an offence that does not result in a suspension, their time on a P2 licence will not be extended.

 Extending the P2 licence will only affect high risk and repeat offenders.
-Currently only 17 per cent of P2 drivers receive a suspension during the time on their P2 licence.
+About 17 per cent of P2 drivers receive a suspension during the time on their P2 licence.